Beam angle parameters and related calculations in Echoview

 Off-axis angle

-When the Filter off-axis angle is the smallest adjusted off-axis angle, the BeamVolumeAnglesteradians value is calculated based on the Filter off-axis angle.
+When the Filter off-axis angle is the smallest angle:

-This misrepresented the volume for single target analysis because single target beam volume is defined by the variable's Maximum beam compensation and Filter off-axis angles properties.
+A review of the calculation for Beam volume sum found that the adjustment misrepresented the single target beam volume because the volume is defined by the Maximum beam compensation, and the Filter beam compensation and Filter off-axis angles of the Variable Properties.

 For further assistance relating to this calculation change please contact support@echoview.com.